What are Rechargeable Flashlights?

 |1000+||Search and Rescue, Caving|

 A rechargeable flashlight may be just what you need if you are running through batteries quickly and need your flashlight to be reliably charged.
-If you are tired of filling the dump with used batteries and sometimes not having the batteries you need for your flashlight, why not give one of the five rechargeable flashlights mentioned above a try.
+If you are tired of filling the dump with used batteries and sometimes not having the batteries you need for your flashlight, why not give one of these rechargeable flashlights mentioned above a try.
 Just keep in mind that, depending on the light output you desire, you may need to charge the flashlight often.